EDIorg/data-package-best-practices/docs/index.md

 - Minimize heterogeneity of EML-described data packages to simplify development and re-use of software
 - Maximize interoperability to facilitate data synthesis

+To participate in the "Best Practices for Data Packages" project, see "About this site".

 ## EML Metadata concepts
-These recommendations apply to most or all scientific domains.
-This section subsumes V3 of the static document "Best Practices for Dataset Metadata in Ecological Metadata Language (EML)"
+The recommendations for EML metadata apply to all data packages.
+This section subsumes V3 of the static document "Best Practices for Dataset Metadata in Ecological Metadata Language (EML)".
+Presentation as a website allows for bookmarking and cross-links.
+The entire most recent (versioned, citable) release is also available as a PDF.

  **[Best Practices for Dataset Metadata in Ecological Metadata Language (EML)](EMLmetadata/index.html)**